HustinKava/Employee-Directory/README.md

 - [License](#License)

 ## Technologies Used
-For this application I used the following technologies: React, JavaScript HTML/CSS, Bootstrap, Heroku and GitHub pages.
+For this application I used the following technologies: React, JavaScript HTML/CSS, Bootstrap, Heroku and GitHub Pages.

 ## Installation
 This application is easy to install, just clone the repository and run the following command in your terminal.